Tips for an Affordable Self-Driving Road Trip Adventure

 Some campsites have fees but others are free.
 Research your options ahead of time.
 Look for campsites with showers and cooking areas to save on other costs.

 Camping can be cold or wet.
 Have a backup plan for bad weather.
+If you plan to leave the car outside in heavy rain or heat, a high-quality all-weather car cover is a smart accessory.
 Maybe mix camping with a few nights in cozy B&Bs for the best of both worlds.

 Cutting Costs on Food and Dining